talum/one-page-v3/src/blog/2020-01-29-surviving-software-engineering-interviews.md

 ##*Some Other Experiences*

-Another interview at a fintech startup involved three pairing sessions and an interview with a manager.
+A fintech startup: Three pairing sessions with software engineers on building well-defined features in a Rails app and a behavioral interview with a manager over an afternoon.
 It was very friendly and collaborative.
 That company decided that they were no longer going to hiring full-stack software engineers though, so it fell through.

-A remote interview I had consisted of two behavioral / cultural screens and two technical screens, one of which was to review a pull request and the other of which was to implement database transactions in Ruby.
+An infrastructure as a service company: This was a remote interview consisting of two behavioral / cultural screens and two technical screens, one of which was to review a pull request and the other of which was to implement database transactions in Ruby.

-An interview at an ed tech startup consisted of three tech lead / manager types asking me one Leetcode-like question and two system design questions, all coded on a whiteboard.
+An edtech startup: Three tech lead / manager types asking me one Leetcode-like question and two system design questions, all coded on a whiteboard.
+The first question was to build autosuggest.
 One of the system design questions was essentially to build Datadog.
 It's lucky that I have been paying the vaguest of attention to my team's integration of Datadog into our systems.
 Otherwise, it would have gone way worse.
 Fortunately, I ended up with some boxes and lines on the board and the semblance of something that made sense.
+I've blanked on what the third question was.
+Anyway, the company decided to go with another candidate in spite of generally positive feedback.

 ##*The Behavioral Interview*
 For these types of interviews, you are asked to point to specific